Ragora/T2-DXAI/README.md

 - Partially implemented; only works correctly for some tasks.
 - [ ] Bots pick the best weapon in their inventory during engagement using either weapon meta data or data gleamed from the profiler.
 - [ ] Bots return to base to rearm when sufficiently out of ammo or low on health.
+- [ ] Bots coordinate on field.
+For example, some scouts escorting a heavy that will mortar some stuff.
+- [ ] Bots repair destroyed base assets.
+- [ ] Bots deploy motion sensors, pulse sensors, spider clamps and spike turrets.

 Planned and supported gamemodes:
 - [ ] CTF